davidhudson2128/DavidHudsonIMDBProject/readme.md

 The imdbId field in the user_ratings_db is foreign keyed to the top_250_shows_db id field

 Missing From Project:
-- GitHub Secret API key not working (After creating the API_KEY environment variable I was unable to access it within python)
+- GitHub Secret API key not working (After creating the API_KEY environment variable in YAML I was unable to access it within python)
 - The first test isn't working properly
 - No second test
 - All of a sudden the build is failing at the Install Dependencies step.
 (Might have something to do with the pip/python on my computer)